-A. Monday-Friday: For patients admitted after 12 noon on Sundays (or on holidays that immediately precede a regular workday), and before 3:00 p.m. on Fridays (unless the Friday is a holiday), the psychiatric admission summary is completed by the physician assigned to be the patient's primary treating psychiatrist.
-In the event that the primary treating psychiatrist is a psychiatric resident (with resident clinical privileges, only) the psychiatric admissions summary may be completed by the resident but must be reviewed and countersigned by an attending staff psychiatrist (See Section V. Subsection P below).
-If the assigned treating psychiatrist is unavailable at the time the patient arrives to the hospital due to an important matter, such as a hearing, the Second
+A. Monday-Friday: For patients admitted after 12 noon on Sundays (or on holidays that immediately precede a regular work day), and before 3:00 p.m. on Fridays (unless the Friday is a holiday), the psychiatric admission summary is completed by the physician assigned to be the patient's primary treating psychiatrist or Nurse Practitioner (NP).
+In the event that the primary treating psychiatrist is a psychiatric resident (with resident clinical privileges, only) the psychiatric admissions summary may be completed by the resident, but must be reviewed and countersigned by an attending staff psychiatrist (See Section V. Subsection P below).

-- Call psychiatrist will be utilized to complete the "short form" admission paperwork.
-The typed or dictated "long form" note would still be completed by the treating psychiatrist. - B. Weekends/Holidays: For patients admitted after 3:00 p.m. on Fridays and before 12 noon on Sundays, the psychiatric admission summary is completed by the on-call psychiatrist (also known as the second on call or second call psychiatrist) or NP for the week ending on that Sunday.
+B. Weekends/Holidays: For patients admitted after 3:00 p.m. on Fridays and before 12 noon on Sundays, the psychiatric admission summary is completed by the on call psychiatrist (also known as the second on call or second call psychiatrist) or NP for the week ending on that Sunday.
 If a workday precedes a holiday, the second call psychiatrist or NP is responsible for admissions after 3:00 pm on the day preceding the holiday.
 If a holiday precedes a workday, the second call psychiatrist or NP is responsible for admissions that occur before 12 noon of the holiday.
 (This could eliminate the paragraph below.)

 For Sundays that immediately precede a Monday Holiday: Since a new second call psychiatrist takes over on Mondays, the second call psychiatrist who is on duty on Sunday is responsible for completing the psychiatric assessment on any patient admitted before 12 noon on Sunday.
 For any patient admitted after 12 noon on Sunday, through 12 noon on the Monday, the second call psychiatrist who takes over on Monday is responsible for completing the psychiatric assessment.
 Monday admissions after 12 noon would be handled by the unit psychiatrist on Tuesday.
-Note: The second call psychiatrist should routinely mention in their progress notes if they have dictated or typed the psychiatric assessment.
-This will help the attending psychiatrist know whether or not the assessment has, in fact, been completed.
+Note of Completed Assessment Dictation: The second call psychiatrist should routinely mention in their progress notes if they have dictated the psychiatric assessment.
+This will help the attending psychiatrist know whether or not the dictated assessment has, in fact, been completed.